I-Mukhatov/I-Mukhatov/README.md

 # Hi, I'm Ilya A. Mukhatov

-**Aspiring Data Analyst | Career Transitioner from Technical Operations to Data Intelligence**
-Ottawa, Canada | Focused on turning complex data into actionable insights
+An aspiring Data Analyst, focused on turning complex data into actionable insights, looking for career transition from technical operations to Data Intelligence.

 ---